PessimistTech/cuttingboard/content/bread/sourdoughSandwichLoaf.md

 {{% notice note %}}
-This recipe is a "sourdough discard" recipe - so it's based on using unfed sourdough starter that you accumulate when you're building a sourdough starter or when you feed it ready to bake.
+This recipe is a "sourdough discard" recipe - so it's based on using unfed sourdough starter that you accumulate when you're feeding a sourdough starter.
 {{% /notice %}}